dogaanismail/bank-solution/README.md

 **Step 7:** If there is no problem, you must be able to access Rest API by using Swagger UI

+# Test Scenarios Steps #
+**Step 1:** Create a customer and get customer id that has just been created

+**Step 2:** Open an account by using Account Command Service with CustomerId and get account id that has just been created

+**Step 3:** Create a transaction on an account with account id by using Account Command Service

+**Step 4:** By using Account Query Service, account and transactions can be seen by using Swagger

 # Swagger UI links #
 * **Customer Service: http://localhost:5000/swagger-ui.html**
 * **Account Command Service: http://localhost:5002/swagger-ui.html**